daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 The guide below corresponds to workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.

+## Functionality

+This section will outline the functionality of the server after the below steps are completed.
+For more detail, including other possible workflows for cloud-based learning in Economentrics, view Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists.

 ## Prerequisites